 They go on to state that exercise should be one of the mainstays of treatment for OA of the hip and knee.

-Recent research even suggests that the long-held belief that exercise contributes to arthritis may not actually be true.
-They observed over 1,000 people and gathered data on their exercise habits and any joint problems.
+Recent research even suggests that the long-held belief that exercise contributes to arthritis may not be true.
+They observed more than 1,000 people and gathered data on their exercise habits and any joint problems.
 They found no link between exercise and arthritis of the knee.

-Even if you’re exercising for 30-60 minutes a day, if you’re sitting for much of the rest of the day, you’re probably going to suffer from joint pain.
+Even if you’re exercising for 30 to 60 minutes a day, if you’re sitting for much of the rest of the day, you’re probably going to suffer from joint pain.
 When you stay in the same position for too long, the blood flow slows to the lower body, tiring the muscles and straining the joints.

-In fact, Harvard researchers reported in 2017 that the average American is now twice as likely to develop arthritis as his or her grandparents were because people are less active, in general, and more likely to be overweight and obese.
+Harvard University researchers reported in 2017 that the average American is now twice as likely to develop arthritis as his or her grandparents were because people are less active, in general, and more likely to be overweight and obese.

 Instead of staying still, find more ways to move.
-Get up from the chair every 10-15 minutes, take phone calls standing up, and walk around at least once an hour.
+Get up from the chair every 10 to 15 minutes, take phone calls standing up and walk around at least once an hour.

-Yes, you need to exercise every day, but there’s such a thing as overdoing it.
-Sometimes we just want to feel like we used to, and we push it too hard.
-That can actually cause joint injuries and make it harder for you to enjoy the benefits of regular exercise.
+You need to exercise every day, but there’s such a thing as overdoing it.
+Sometimes, we want to feel like we used to, and we push it too hard.
+That can cause joint injuries and make it harder for you to enjoy the benefits of regular exercise.

-“One of the biggest problems people with arthritis have,” Robert H. Phillips, Ph.D., founder and director of the Center for Coping in Hicksville, NY, told the Arthritis Foundation, “is that when they feel like doing something, they tend to do too much.”
+“One of the biggest problems people with arthritis have,” Robert H. Phillips, Ph.D., founder and director of the Center for Coping in Hicksville, New York, told the Arthritis Foundation, “is that when they feel like doing something, they tend to do too much.”

 Listen to your body.
 If you’re feeling pain, lighten up.
 Use exercise to help you feel better, but go at your own pace.

-If you’re a runner, that’s okay.
-In a 2017 study review, scientists noted that the data showing an association between hip and knee OA and running were conflicting, so they examined data from 25 studies involving over 125,000 individuals.
+If you’re a runner, that’s fine.
+In a 2017 study review, scientists noted that the data showing an association between hip and knee OA and running were conflicting, so they examined data from 25 studies involving more than 125,000 individuals.
 They found that recreational runners had a lower occurrence of OA compared with competitive runners and to those who didn’t run at all.